mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

-In this step, Halcyon extends a _partially matching_ sandbox directory, and performs an incremental build:
+In this step, Halcyon extends a _partially matching_ sandbox directory, and performs an incremental build.

-1. First, previously built sandboxes are located and examined.
-Each sandbox is assigned a score, reflecting the number of required dependencies it contains.

-2. Next, Halcyon builds and archives a new sandbox directory, by installing missing dependencies into the highest scoring sandbox.

-3. Finally, the app is built, installed, and ready to run again.
+Your app is now ready to run again:

-Make a `POST` request to see the change:

 ```
 $ curl -X POST http://localhost:8080/notes -d '{ "contents": "Hello, world!" }'